Algoritics/blog.algoritics.com/_posts/2015-06-24-my-first-post.markdown

 <p>Now that you've made this repository, we need to make a repository on your computer.
 There are two ways to do this: Cloning is the easier way, but if you want to learn something you'll do it manually.
 If you're lazy you can skip to "Step 3b: Cloning."
 Now that the weaklings are gone, it's time for</p>

 <h2 class="section-heading">Step 3a: Setting up a local repository</h2>
 <p>Go into Explorer (Or Finder for Mac) and make a folder in your Desktop folder called "websiterepo" (no space or caps, it'll make it easier on you).
-Now go into Git Bash and type "ls" and hit enter.</p>
+Now go into Git Bash and type "<i>ls</i> and hit enter.</p>
 <h2 class="section-heading">What's this list?</h2>
 <p>What it is happens to be a list of all the folders on your user account.
 Reading through these you'll see one that says "Desktop."
 What we're going to type in now is "cd Desktop" and hit enter.
 Try that "ls" again.</p>
 <h2 class="section-heading">WOW!</h2>